rks101/eglinux/README.md

 Q. What are the signals that cannot be caught, blocked, or ignored in user space?
 A. SIGKILL and SIGSTOP.
 Because the kernel is configured to do it.
 [Related post](https://stackoverflow.com/questions/35569659/the-signals-sigkill-and-sigstop-cannot-be-caught-blocked-or-ignored-why)

+Q. What happens when you type Ctrl+C, or Ctrl+Z on the bash terminal?
+A. Ctrl+C sends SIGINT to terminate the foreground process while Ctrl+Z sends SIGTSTP signal to suspend or stop the process.
+[A longer answer](https://medium.com/@jayeshsaini820/what-happens-when-you-press-ctrl-c-and-ctrl-z-60003c0f435c).

+Note:- Ctrl+D is not a signal.
+Ctrl+D is an end-of-file (EOF) marker for standard input when you reading input.

 Q. [Interesting] Is Divide-by-Zero (DBZ or DIV0) a hardware or software interrupt?
 A. This question is interesting, and you may find different answers.
 First, mathematics does not define division by zero.
 Think about zero partitions of a 12.4-meter pipe.
 Can you have zero partitions and then create a whole from these zero partitions?